vanessacor/my-site/content/experiments/calculator.md

 ---

-The final project of [Web development 101](https://www.theodinproject.com/courses/web-development-101) course was to make an on-screen calculator using JavaScript, HTML, and CSS.
+The final project of [Web Development 101](https://www.theodinproject.com/courses/web-development-101) course was to make an on-screen calculator using JavaScript, HTML, and CSS.

 Based on my previous good experience separating bussiness logic from the UI behaviours, and knowing this project was a bit more complex, I took the time to do proper analysis and design the program before starting.

-Having had heard about the benefits of TDD and looking at the many requirements of this app, I thought it was a glorious opportunity to practice it myself.
+Having heard about the benefits of TDD and looking at the many requirements of this app, I thought it was a glorious opportunity to practice it myself.
 I wrote all the tests first using [Jasmine](https://jasmine.github.io/) and this approach helped me a lot, not just because it forced me to document all the rules but also because it allowed me to test everything every time I did a small change.

-#### What have I learnt:
+#### What I learnt:

 - JavaScript: more array methods, loops, and conditional statements.
 - Debugging: Chrome DevTools.